dotnet/docs/docs/core/diagnostics/debug-memory-leak.md

 ### Restart the failed process

 Once the dump is collected, you should have sufficient information to diagnose the failed process.
-If the failed process is running on a production server, now is the ideal time for short-term remediation by restarting the process.
+If the failed process is running on a production server, now it's the ideal time for short-term remediation by restarting the process.

-In this tutorial, we're now done with the [Sample debug target](https://docs.microsoft.com/samples/dotnet/samples/diagnostic-scenarios/).
-It can now be terminated.
+In this tutorial, you're now done with the [Sample debug target](https://docs.microsoft.com/samples/dotnet/samples/diagnostic-scenarios/) and you can close it.
 Navigate to the terminal that started the server and press `Control-C`.

 ### Analyze the core dump